tusharthomas/tusharthomas/VBA/TableOfContents.md

 ## Contents

-1. E-mail to JIRA Converter
-  - I built this tool to help my team easily convert E-mail requests into JIRA tickets as company security restrictions prevented the use of 3rd party add-ins
-  - The tool retrieves information from Outlook e-mails, then submits that information to JIRA web servers
+1. Outlook-To-JIRA: retrieves information from Outlook e-mails and submits that information to JIRA web servers